thetayloredman/lbf/SYNTAX.md

 ### Processor directives

 These directives begin in `@` and are written directly as part of the bytecode.
 They can be used for more advanced state storage and similar things, and are not handled by the preprocessor.

+#### `@lbf-version <num>`

+This must be the first line of the file.
+Otherwise, error.
+This processor directive is to define the lbf version to be used.

 #### None are defined at this time.